 Long-Term Objective; Not a Complete Investment Program.
-The Fund is intended for investors seeking long-term total return.
+The Fund is intended for investors seeking total return over the long term.
 An investment in shares of the Fund should not be considered a complete investment program.
 Each shareholder should take into account the Fund's investment objective as well as the shareholder's other investments when considering an investment in the Fund.